What is Marketing Mix Modeling?

 Choosing the right time period is another important detail to consider while building a marketing mix model.

 Begin with all your data and think about narrowing it down.
-Is 2021 data so different from 2022 that it may be beneficial to have two models instead of one?
 Is there a particular timeframe where the transformation in the target metric was likely due to elements unrelated to marketing?

 4. Building, interpreting the results of, and improving your model

 Even before the actual process of model building starts, you'll want to run a variety of checks on your source data to ensure the input data lends itself well to this exercise.
-For example, you want to check for multi-collinearity in your data, the presence of which might require you to group those channels.
+For example, you want to check for multi-collinearity, which means two or more of your marketing channels are highly correlated.
+Multi-collinearity makes it harder to detect the differences between the channels that are correlated themselves and might require you to group those channels before modeling.
 Another example is conducting outlier detection and removal.

 We're finally ready for the modeling.
 There are various data science techniques and open source libraries (Google's LightweightMMM, Meta's Robyn, Uber's Orbit) that can be good starting points.
-If you work with Paramark, we take care of this step entirely.
-In a future blog post, we'll share more about the pros and cons of various technical approaches.
+In a future blog post, we'll share more about the pros and cons of various open source libraries.
+Paramark has an end to end solution build on top of several open source libraries.

 The process doesn't stop there.
 If your MAPE is relatively high, we recommend studying the results and the raw data to find ways to improve your model.